Darejkal/Img2Txt/README.md

 # Img2Txt
 Convert Image to Text File

-I used this to participate in an online Teacher Day's activity in 2021.
+I used this to participate in a online Teacher Day's (university) activity in 2021.